 If you’d prefer to attach a copy of the document in an email, you can do that straight from Google Docs.
 If you’re logged into Google Docs under the same account you want to email from, you don’t need to download anything – just send it straightaway!

-To do this, click “File” and then “Email as attachment.”
+To do this, click “File” and then “Email.”
+Select “Email this file.”

 Once you’re done, click “Send” and Google Docs will automatically send your document as an attachment to the emails you listed.